List of dukes in the peerages of Britain and Ireland: Order of precedence

-Whilst the general order of precedence is set according to the age of the peerage, the sovereign's Grace may accord any peer higher precedence than his date of creation would warrant.
-The royal dukes are dukes of the United Kingdom, but rank higher in the order of precedence than the age of their titles warrants, due to their close relationship to the monarch.
-The Duke of Cornwall holds precedence above all dukes, royal and non-royal, and is the Duke of Rothesay, and of Cambridge.
+Whilst the general order of precedence is set according to the age of the peerage, the sovereign's grace may accord any peer higher precedence than the date of ducal creation would warrant.
+The royal dukes are dukes of the United Kingdom, but rank higher in the order of precedence than the age of their titles warrants, due to their close relationships to the monarch.
+The Duke of Cornwall holds precedence above all dukes, royal and non-royal; he is concurrently the Prince of Wales, and the Duke of Rothesay, and of Cambridge.